A complete tutorial for how to cook lentils (French, green, brown, black and red lentils). See notes below for possible seasonings to add in too.

 - Combine ingredients.
 Stir together the lentils, water and salt in a large saucepan.

 - Simmer.
-Heat until the water reaches a vigorous simmer.
-Then reduce heat to medium-low to maintain the simmer, cover and cook until the lentils are tender but not mushy, approximately:
+Heat over medium-high heat until the water reaches a vigorous simmer.
+Reduce heat to medium-low to maintain the simmer.
+Cover and cook until the lentils are tender but not mushy, approximately:

 - Red Lentils: 12-15 minutes